Last updated October 28, 2014

 The STM fare system consists of the Opus smart card and one-trip magnetic cards.
 If you pay a fare with change, take the card from the machine and keep it to use as a transfer if necessary (and to show to transit police if they ask).
 You do not need a ticket or pass to exit the metro system as you do in some cities.

 A monthly regular adult pass (CAM – carte autobus-métro) giving full access to the metro and bus system costs $79.50.
 A single fare is $3.00 and in the bus must be paid with exact change.
 For tourists a special card giving full access for a day costs $10 and for three days costs $18.
-Full fare grille for 2014.
+Full fare information for 2014.

 Bus drivers neither make change nor sell tickets, but all metro stations have manned ticket booths and ticket machines.
 Some dépanneurs (corner stores) and pharmacies sell passes and tickets.